I’ve received many an email from people telling me what a bastard I am to mention weight loss as a benefit of eating a Whole Food Plant Based diet.

 I’m confident that one day people will understand the correlation between food and health as blatantly as the correlation between unprotected sex and babies.

-And it’s people like Stephen who are willing to share their stories with the world that is slowly making people’s views of cause and effect less and less selective.
+And it’s people like Stephen who are willing to share their stories with the world that are helping others to make the connection.

 With that, I give it over to Stephen to tell you his story.
 Prepare yourself for inspiration and maybe some welling up of the eyes.

 I am a 51 year old single father, having raised two rather difficult boys since the ages of 3 and 5.
-While they are both adults now, the years had taken their toll, both physically and mentally.
+While they’re both adults now, the years had taken their toll on me, both physically and mentally.

 When I was a kid, I used to boast that I could eat anything and never gain weight.
 Well, that is, until I became an adult and started to gain weight.
 Soon my stressful adventures in single parenting led me to treat food as comfort.